How Long Does It Take to Bring a Spouse to the USA? A Comprehensive Guide

 - You are lawfully married (civil marriage certificate)

 - Your marriage is genuine (not simply to become a green card holder)

-- The petitioning spouse has U.S. citizenship or lawful permanent resident status, and that you are both unmarried. (to anybody else)
+- The petitioning spouse has U.S. citizenship or lawful permanent resident status, and you are both unmarried (to anybody else)

 What to Expect When Sponsoring a Spouse for a Green Card

-There are a few scenarios you should take into consideration when sponsoring a spouse for a green card.
+You should consider a few scenarios when sponsoring a spouse for a green card.

 - The immigrant is married and lives in another country; their spouse is a U.S. citizen who lives in the USA.